-We have agreed to provide certain transitional services for a period of up to five years, depending on the service.
-These services principally will comprise network and information technology-related functions.
+In connection with the sale of UPC Poland, we have agreed to provide certain transitional services to iliad for a period of up to five years, depending on the service.
+These services principally comprise network and information technology-related functions.
 The annual charges will depend on the actual level of services required by the purchaser.
+During 2022, we recorded revenue of \$26.6 million associated with these transitional services.

-Effective with the signing of the Purchase Agreement, we began presenting UPC Poland as a discontinued operation and, accordingly, we no longer depreciate or amortize the associated long-lived assets.
-UPC Poland is reflected as a discontinued operation in our consolidated statement of financial position as of December 31, 2021 and in our statements of profit or loss and cash flows for all periods presented.
-Our operations in Poland were held through UPC Holding.
+UPC Poland is presented as a discontinued operation in our consolidated financial statements for all applicable periods.
+Effective with the signing of the sale and purchase agreement on September 22, 2021, we ceased to depreciate or amortize the associated long-lived assets.
+Our operations in Poland were held through UPC Holding prior to the disposal date.
 No debt, interest or derivative instruments of the UPC Holding borrowing group have been allocated to discontinued operations.
 Prior to being presented as a discontinued operation, the operations of UPC Poland were included in our former "Central and Eastern Europe" reportable segment.

-Notes to Consolidated Financial Statements - (Continued) December 31, 2021 and 2020
+Notes to Consolidated Financial Statements - (Continued) December 31, 2022 and 2021

-The carrying amounts of the major classes of assets and liabilities of UPC Poland that are classified as held for sale in our consolidated statement of financial position as of December 31, 2021 are summarized in the following table (in millions).
-All of the associated assets and liabilities are classified as current in our consolidated statement of financial position.
+The carrying amounts of the major classes of assets and liabilities of UPC Poland as of December 31, 2021 are summarized in the following table (in millions):

 Assets:

 Property and equipment, net \$ 388.7

-Goodwill 464.7
+Goodwill • • • 464.7

-Other assets, net 47.7
+Other assets, net • • • 47.7

-Current assets 23.4
+Current assets • • • 23.4

-Total assets \$ 924.5
+Total \$ 924.5

 Liabilities:

 Non-current debt and lease obligations \$ 22.8

 Other non-current liabilities 38.3

 Other accrued and current liabilities 93.2

 Current portion of debt and lease obligations 47.0

-Total liabilities \$ 201.3
+Total \$ 201.3

-The operating results of UPC Poland for 2021 and 2020 are summarized in the following table.
-These amounts exclude intercompany revenue and expenses that are eliminated within our consolidated statements of operations.
+The operating results of UPC Poland for 2022 and 2021 are summarized in the following table.
+These amounts exclude intercompany revenue and expenses that are eliminated within our consolidated statements of profit or loss.

-Year ended December 31,
+Y ıber 31,

-2021 Ź 2020
+2022 (a) 2021

-in mi llions 5
+in millions

-Revenue \$ 454.8 \$ 434.7
+Revenue \$ 109.5 \$ 454.8

-Operating income \$ 134.5 \$ 87.1
+Operating income \$ 45.2 \$ 134.5

-Profit before income taxes \$ 130.6 \$ 77.0
+Profit before income taxes \$ 43.9 \$ 130.6

-Income tax expense (48.1) (19.0)
+Income tax expense (9.3) (48.1)

-Net profit attributable to Liberty Global shareholders \$ 82.5 \$ 58.0
+Net profit attributable to Liberty Global shareholders \$ 34.6 \$ 82.5